awsdocs/amazon-connect-admin-guide/doc_source/contact-flow-samples.md

 # Sample Contact Flows<a name="contact-flow-samples"></a>

 Amazon Connect includes a set of sample contact flows that show you how to perform common functions\.
 They are designed to help you learn how to create your own contact flows that work in a similar way\.
-For example, if you want to add a queued callback flow to your call center, take a look at the **Sample queued callback** flow\.
+For example, if you want to add a queued callback flow to your call center, take a look at the [Sample Queued Callback](sample-queued-callback.md) flow\.

 **To explore how the sample flows work**